 I did my best to take care of myself but my schoolwork started to suffer.

 I found it hard to focus on what the teachers were saying and eventually I dropped out thinking I would be better off getting a job.

 Mum was not happy I had dropped out of school; in fact, she was really angry.
 We started having intense arguments.
 She would scream at me and blame me for how bad she was feeling.
 I felt like I was contributing to her problems, so I started staying at a friend’s house to avoid having to deal with her.
 I would just crash on my mate’s couch, and during the day I would try to find work.

 I thought I would find a job and a place to live really easily but it turned out to be much harder.
 After a while, I had to move on from his place as his parents didn’t want me there any longer.
 I didn’t feel I could return to mum’s place, so I started staying with a different person every night until I eventually ran out of places to stay.

 Some of my belongings got stolen while couch surfing and I had no money to live on so someone recommended I go into Frontyard Youth Services to get help.”

 Let’s break the cycle

-After speaking with support staff Shane lived in a youth refuge for eight weeks before moving into transitional housing.
-He also began working on his relationship with his mum and has supported her to seek the mental health support she needs.
-He has now re-engaged with education to finish his Year 11 & 12 and is also undertaking work experience as he hopes to pursue an apprenticeship as a mechanic.
+After working with Frontyard support staff, Shane lived in a youth refuge for eight weeks before moving into transitional housing.
+He began working on his relationship with his mum and has supported her to seek the mental health support she needs.
+Shane has now re-engaged with education to finish his Year 11 & 12 and is also undertaking work experience as he hopes to pursue an apprenticeship as a mechanic.